YourFin/transcodebot/README.md

 Also runs a web server to download clients from.

 ### `one-shot`
-Like watch, but only the files in the folder when the command is called are transcoded.
+Like watch, but only the files passed in on the command line are transcoded

 ## Design
 Transcodebot is designed for client machines that have generally have something better to do.